wu-lee/rushkoff-archive/docs/_articles/looking-for-god-in-the-gutter.md

 published: false

 ---

-OMICS \~AVE _ALWAYS BEEN ABOUT mythic narratives and beings: Superman is

-nothmg 1f not Godlike, the Marvel Universe is virtually a pantheon,

-and even Charlie Brown was everyman's Job.
-But recently, writers

-have been taking this mythic potential more literally by making comics

-explicitly religious: Virgin's India Authentic, Osamu Tezuka's Buddha,

-R. Crumb's Book of Genesis Illustrated, and my own Testament, to name

-just a few.
-Why do so many writers choose to explore their relationship

-to the gods through comics?
+COMICS HAVE ALWAYS BEEN ABOUT mythic narratives and beings: Superman is nothing if not Godlike, the Marvel Universe is virtually a pantheon, and even Charlie Brown was everyman's Job.
+But recently, writers have been taking this mythic potential more literally by making comics explicitly religious: Virgin's _India Authentic_, Osamu Tezuka's _Buddha_, R. Crumb's _Book of Genesis Illustrated_, and my own _Testament_, to name just a few.
+Why do so many writers choose to explore their relationship to the gods through comics?

 There are plenty of answers - as many as there are comics, I imagine.